mzhKU/fhnw-module-check/README.md

 Project idea short description: FHNW Module Rating Platform

 As is known, modules at the FHNW vary in quality.
 The website lists modules available at the FHNW and students can up/downvote them.
-To do so, they need to register with a valid FHNW email address.
+To create new modules or professors, login is required.

 ## Project confirmation